Submit your work, meet writers and drop the ads. Become a member

 Too cold to beg, too proud to try

-This is the temperature of staying alive
+This is the temperature of staying alive.

-I used to dance in softer skins
+I used to dance in softer skins,

-But time tore holes I couldn’t mend
+But time tore holes I couldn’t mend.

-Now every hug feels like a test
+Now every hug feels like a test,

-And every kiss is secondhand
+And every kiss comes secondhand.

-But if you see me don’t look away
+If you see me, don’t look away:

-Still here, still cold, still undefined
+Still here, still cold, still undefined,

 Too close to love, too far to try